sujith-eag/Learning_Journey/MCA/Data Structures in C/QP_Analysis/Unit_1_Answered.md

 ____

-Classification of Data Structures can be broadly be done into two categories:
+Classification of Non_Primitive Data Structures can be broadly be done into two categories:
 1. Linear Data Structures
 2. Non-linear Data Structures